Investing 101: What Is Investing and Why Does It Matter?

 After you read this guide, the only thing left for you to do will be to take action.
 Don’t worry; we’ll guide you through the process in the following articles of our investing series.
 Enough chit-chat – let’s get started.

-We also discuss this on the show:
+We also discuss investing for beginners on the podcast:

 What Is Investing and Why You Should Care